wengio3/bikesharing/README.md

 _This graph indicated how long bikes are checked out each time filtered by gender, and as the chart suggests, most of the time, bikes are checked out for five minutes, primarily by male customers._

 ![Citi Bike](https://user-images.githubusercontent.com/74740339/111093467-ff08d900-8506-11eb-9fe0-45be4f4ebb0f.png)

+This graph indicated the number of bikes trips filtered by each weekday for every hour of the day, and as the heatmap suggests, most of the time, bikes are checked out between the hours of 5-6 pm, with the highest number being on Thursday.